Asherbeck10/Bites-and-Booze/README.md

 # Bites and Booze
 ## Overview
 Bites and Booze is a web application that users can come to when they're in need of a little culinary inspiration!
 This app will provide users with recipes for both food and cocktails.
-The most recent searches and history for both food and drink are saved to local storage, so if a user leaves and comes back to the page, their most recent history will render upon loading the page.
+Users can search for their favorite ingredients or dishes.

+Some technical specs include:
+* Website built with HTML, CSS, and JavaScript
+* Bootstrap used in website design
+* Edamam API used to pull food recipes and cocktail drink images
+* API Ninjas Cocktail API used to pull cocktail recipes
+* Most recent searches are saved to local storage

 ## How to Use
 * Upon loading, a user can search by a specific dish (i.e. "pizza" or "lasagna") or by a specific ingredient (i.e. "chicken", "spinach", or "cheese"), by typing the word into the search bar.